 Once you’re on your island of choice, opt for local mini-buses, which are typically $2 USD / ride.
 Private taxis cost much more.
 Alternatively, you can hitch-hike, which is very common on the islands.
 Just be prepared to hop in the back of a pick-up truck!

 Unfortunately, even food at the grocery stores in the Caribbean can be quite expensive.
 Your best bet is to buy local fruits, fresh made breads and anything that you need to “just add water”!
 Foods like instant noodles and oatmeal are always a good breakfast or snack.
 If you’re traveling in the right season, you’ll often see mangoes on the street that have fallen from a nearby tree.
 They’re free for the picking, as long as you’re not on anyone’s property.

 On certain days, usually the weekend, you’ll see vendors setting up BBQs on the side of the road.
 This is a great place to get some inexpensive chicken or pork, as well as mingle with the local people.
 Look for little shops selling local bakes like roti bread stuffed with chicken and curried vegetables, or other baked goods.

 Bottled water can be quite pricey, but on many of the islands, the water from the tap is safe to drink!
 Beer is fairly priced at about $1.50/bottle.
 Rum is popular throughout the Caribbean as well and is very cheap.

-Many budget travellers are intimidated by the Caribbean, and worry that traveling here may break the bank.
+Many budget travelers are intimidated by the Caribbean, and worry that traveling here may break the bank.
 Although it costs more to travel in this part of the world than Asia, it’s still affordable if you follow the budget tips above.
 If you make the effort to get here, you’ll be in for one amazing adventure!